To the Home Page

 If TRINKETBOOT is not present, unplug the board from PC temporarily and try again.
 Still no luck?
 Try entering bootloader’s mass storage mode manually by shorting “R” and “G” pads twice in a short succession, using a wire or a pair of tweezers.

-Now you can install the battery (make sure the polarity is correct), and you’re good to go! 🍪
+Now you can insert the battery (make sure the polarity is correct), and you’re good to go! 🍪

 Check out other blog posts: